SimGirn/FilterMags/README.md

 # FilterMags
-The `FiterMags` is a python package to calculate the AB magnitude of an astronomical object in various filters for spectra from SDSS (add link of the paper).
+The `FiterMags` is a python package to calculate the AB magnitude of an astronomical object in various filters for spectra from SDSS.
 Code/Astro Project.

 ## How to install and run FilterMags??

-The FilterMags can be installed using the `pip` or by fllowing the link (on Pypi link )
+The FilterMags can be installed using the `pip` or by following the link (on Pypi link)

 ```bash
 !pip install FilterMags==0.0.4